Georgia-Pacific: History

 Georgia-Pacific lumber mill in Samoa, California (May 1972).

 Georgia-Pacific was founded by Owen Robertson Cheatham on September 22, 1927 in Augusta, Georgia, as the Georgia Hardwood Lumber Co.
 He started the company through the acquisition of a wholesale hardwood lumber yard.
 The nascent company encountered difficulties two years after its incorporation as the United States fell into the Great Depression.
 Due to slow demand, the company had only five employees in 1934.
 Over the years it expanded, adding sawmills and plywood plants.
 The company acquired its first West Coast facility in 1947 and changed its name to Georgia-Pacific Plywood & Lumber Company in 1948.

 In 1956, the company changed its name to Georgia-Pacific Corporation.
 In 1957—led by new president Robert B. Pamplin (who would lead for two decades)—the company entered the pulp and paper business by building a kraft pulp and linerboard mill at Toledo, Oregon.
 This was the only pulp and paper mill that the company ever built.
 The company continued to make a series of acquisitions, including Union Lumber (owned by Boise Cascade) in 1973, US Plywood in 1987, American Forest Products Corporation in 1988, Great Northern Nekoosa in 1990, and the Fort James Corporation in 2000.
-The Fort James Corporation was the result of a series of mergers of enterprises that included the Fort Howard Corporation, the James River Corporation and Crown-Zellerbach.
+The Fort James Corporation was the result of a series of mergers that included the Fort Howard Corporation, the James River Corporation and Crown-Zellerbach.